Defamation of Character in the Workplace

 Should You Write a Defamation Cease and Desist Letter?

-If you or someone you know has become a victim of defamation, the best first step to take to trigger a legal procedure is to draw up a defamation cease and desist letter.
+If you or someone you know has become a victim of defamation, the best first step to take is to draw up a defamation cease and desist letter.
 It is a written document that serves as a courtesy to the recipient and requests the recipient to stop engaging in injurious behavior.
-The cease and desist letter is different from a cease and desist order where the order has legal weight and can be legally enforced by the court.
+The cease and desist letter is different from a cease and desist order where the order has legal weight and is issued by the court.
 When you decide to draft a defamation cease and desist letter there are some considerations to take.
 These are as follows:

 - Watch the tone of the letter so that it is not too aggressive but not too soft either.